September 13, 2022

 - Do you have any plan to extend this service to Asian immigrants or international students?
 We do offer this service to Asian immigrants.
 In our population, they are primarily from Vietnam and are served by our Vietnamese Birth Sisters.
 We do not generally have many international students who give birth at our hospital who would also meet the eligibility requirements for the program (low-income people with social stressors).

 - Do you provide doula services in prison?
-We do not currently offer doulas to incarcerated pregnant people.
+We do not currently offer doulas to incarcerated pregnant women.

 - Can you please say more about the scope of practice for doulas and how that might impact the associated outcomes for doula support?
 Community doulas provide the services we reviewed in the slides that I believe will be publicly available.
 We do not understand entirely the mechanism by which doula support improves outcomes.
 One hypothesis is that reduction in stress resulting from social support promotes a healthy physiologic response to pregnancy and birth.
 Another hypothesis is that the advocate at the bedside during labor influences the behavior and decision-making of the clinical team.